 In the late 1980s, Dr. David Snowdon began a pilot study on aging with SSNDs in the Mankato, Minnesota, area.
 In 1990, Dr. Snowdon moved to the University of Kentucky and there expanded his study to include Alzheimer’s disease.

 The National Institutes of Health-funded study was expanded in 1991 to all the SSND provinces in the United States.
 This longitudinal study accepted anyone 75 and older who was interested in participating and has been following them ever since.
-As of January 2016, there were eight sisters still living who are enrolled in the Nun Study.
+As of December 2017, there are three sisters still living who are enrolled in the Nun Study.

 In 1991, 1,027 sisters were eligible, and 678 enrolled – an astounding 66 percent participation rate.
 Yearly evaluations included various memory tests and physical functioning assessments, a one-time blood test for genetic evaluation of apolipoprotein E (a variation of which increases the risk for developing late-onset Alzheimer’s disease), and brain donation at death.

 The Nun Study was incredibly unique at its initiation and has altered research ever since.
 There are multiple evaluations, some have completed 14 rounds.
 SSND archives have provided extensive data from sisters’ early lives.
 There also was homogeneity in living conditions, health care, and lifestyle that was difficult to control for in other studies.

 Brain donation was agreed to whether or not the sister had dementia, and for the first time, they had a significant number of older, cognitively-intact brains to evaluate and compare.
 A 98 percent brain donation rate in the Nun Study is remarkable and difficult for any other study to duplicate.